TRaSH-Guides/Guides/docs/File-and-Folder-Structure/Replace-copies-with-hardlinks.md

     If you want to learn what else [jdupes](https://codeberg.org/jbruchon/jdupes){:target="_blank" rel="noopener noreferrer"} can do, please [read the usage manual](https://codeberg.org/jbruchon/jdupes#usage){:target="_blank" rel="noopener noreferrer"}.

 !!! tip "Performance Considerations"
     This process can place a heavy load on your system for an extended time, depending on your library size.
 As duplicates are found and hardlinks are created, the process becomes more efficient because linked files and different-sized files are not repeatedly checked.
-This means subsequent runs will finish faster.
+This means later runs will finish faster.

     You can speed this up significantly by using a hash database.
-This stores information about your files (including their signatures) across `jdupes` runs, which vastly increases the speed.
+This stores information about your files (including their signatures) across `jdupes` runs, which greatly increases the speed.

     Simply add the following option **before your directories** with a path that is always available and persistent: